-I got the idea to make this dish after dining at a popular Lebanese restaurant in Vancouver – Nuba.
-Dining with my cousin who had been there many times, she insisted that we try the restaurant’s signature dish – Najib’s Special: “Crispy cauliflower tossed with lemon and sea salt, served with tahini”.
+The idea to make this dish came to me many years ago after dining at a popular Lebanese restaurant in Vancouver - Nuba.
+My cousin had been there many times and insisted that we try the restaurant's signature dish.
+Najib's Special: "Crispy cauliflower tossed with lemon and sea salt, served with tahini".
 Really?
 Their signature dish is cauliflower??
-Okay…
+Okay...